Mistaken3lf/FitMe/README.md

 - View changes made: `git status` this will show you all the files you have changed
 - Add all changes: `git add .` this will add all files to the commit
+- Add individual files: Run `git status` and cloud9 wil highlight the files in red.
+Click on them to add them individually by clicing `git add` in the popup window.
+Then you can create individual commit messages for each file or group of files.
 - Commit: `git commit -m "Your commit message here"` this will create a commit with all the files that you have added to it.
 Try to keep your commit messages meaningful and go along with the files that you changed.
 So dont change a bunch